Meet our State Board of Directors

 Jessica Bohnenberger (Ms. B) is excited to be returning to the NJ Thespian Adult board this year.
-In the past, she created the Props IE category and stage managed the first ever NJ All-State Show, Girls Like That.
+In the past, she created the Props IE category and stage managed the NJ All-State Shows.
 She has also acted as a judge at the New Jersey Festival and is the NJ Festival Properties Coordinator.
 She has been the co-troupe director for Troupe 4883 since its inception at Ewing High School back in 2015.
 She continues to teach Science and co-run the Drama program at Ewing High School.
 She graduated from Rider University with a BA in Special Education and Technical Theater as well as her certificate in Leadership.
 In addition to teaching, she acts as a props master for shows all over New Jersey.

 Veda is a New Jersey based theatre-maker, director, and actor.
 She is passionate about advocating for theatre arts education, and is interested in the communicative and transformative power of theatre.
 Veda is a Viewpoints and Suzuki trained theatre artist who often finds herself drawn into the worlds of experimental, devised, site-specific, and physical theatre.
 Previous training includes: Pig Iron Theatre, SITI Company, and Double Edge Theatre.
 Veda currently interns at La MaMa Experimental Theatre Club and The Wooster Group.
 Veda is an alumna of NJ Thespian troupe 6185.
 View her work at www.vedacreates.com